-The requirements will be similar for an apprenticeship when they start in 2022 (in England only).
+The requirements are similar for an apprenticeship (available in England only).

-Universities and your employer will also take into account your experience as an SLTA when assessing your application.
+Universities and your employer will also take into account your experience as a support worker when assessing your application.

 Going back to learning after a break or being an older student

 Around 60% of SLT students are over 21 when they start their course, so you are unlikely to be the only one going back to learning.